GaryHostt/Pilot_Light/lab-3/lab-3.md

 1. Please follow steps in [lab200](https://github.com/arshyasharifian/DR_DNS/blob/master/LabGuide200.md) to configure the SDK for your python scripts to call resources in your tenancy.

 ### Run Python scripts
-1. The python files is proved.
-Just copy the python files to you the bastion instance.
+1. [Download the python file](https://github.com/GaryHostt/Pilot_Light/raw/main/pythonfiles/Labapi.py).
+Just copy the python files to your bastion instance.
 Then move your API key to the `.oci` folder.
 Then edit the config file with the correct configurations.

 2. This [link](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs) will help you setup the REST API key that python needs to run scaling script.